785pavan/isee2019-SPENDEMON/docs/_posts/2019-07-02-Reflections and Learnings.md

 <p>

 </p>
-The name SPENDEMON was coined by the three of us as we were creating permutations and combinations with words related to *Spending*, *Expenses*, *Currencies* etc. But the amount of discussions we had to finalise the name of the App made us realise how much time and brainstorming a small task such as coming up with an appropriate name takes.
+The name SPENDEMON was coined by the three of us as we were creating permutations and combinations with words related to <i>Spending, Expenses, Currencies</i> etc. But the amount of discussions we had to finalise the name of the App made us realise how much time and brainstorming a small task such as coming up with an appropriate name takes.
 It was however an extremely fun beginning to the entire project.
 <p>

 </p>